Multiple Income Streams Don’t Create Security — Structure Does

 • digital products

-The value of passive income is not effortlessness.
+The real value of passive income is not effortlessness.
+Instead, it lies in the ability to decouple income from daily energy.

 • health dips